claudiahnandez/Course-Completions-App/README.md

 by default anytime you call input$xxxxx it is automatically reactive, this can cause wierd errors.
 The Historical Comparison Tab (on right) is a perfect example of an extremly reactive tab, by this I mean, as soon as the user selects something there is a domino effect on other objects.
+</br></br>
+<strong><i>Note: the code is up but will not run on R studio because it needs immediate access to a server for the school I work for.
+For security resons, this server is not accessible.
+A link to the app will be posted soon...</i></strong>